 This news release publicises an amendment to one existing entry under the Russia sanctions regime.

-On 21 June 2021, the Foreign Commonwealth and Development Office updated the UK Sanctions List.
-The following entry has been amended and is still subject to an asset freeze:
+On 18 June 2021, the Foreign Commonwealth and Development Office updated the UK Sanctions List.

 Financial institutions and other persons are requested to check whether they maintain any accounts or otherwise hold funds or economic resources for, or provide financial services to, the designated individual.
 If so, they must freeze such accounts or other funds and, unless licensed by the Treasury, refrain from dealing with said funds or economic resources, and suspend the provision of any financial services.
 They must also report their findings to the FIU.
 Where a relevant institution has already reported details of accounts, other funds or economic resources held frozen for the designated individual they are not required to report these details again.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.

 Further details of the sanctions regime related to Russia may be found on the Customs and Excise pages of the Isle of Man Government website.